Fedma123/eth-royalty/README.md

 	> Carlo = eth.accounts[2]
 	"0xa9a418da22532bd1189ff8be5cdaf3570bf9da43"

-We load the script so we can conviniently interact with the smart contract through the web3 API.
+We load the script so we can conveniently interact with the smart contract through the web3 API.

 	> loadScript('Royalty.js')
 	true